(Red) Christmas EP

-(Red) Christmas EP, stylised as (RED) Christmas EP, is the first extended play (EP) by American rock band The Killers.
+(Red) Christmas EP is the first extended play (EP) by American rock band The Killers.
 It was released digitally on November 29, 2011, by Island Records.
 The EP features the band's yearly Christmas singles from 2006 to 2011.
 Proceeds from the sales from the (Red) Christmas EP have been donated to the Product Red campaign, headed by Bobby Shriver and U2 lead singer Bono.

 Background

 The Killers have become recognized for their work with the Product Red campaign, headed by Bono and Bobby Shriver.
 Every year between 2006 and 2016, the band released a Christmas song in support of the campaign.
 Every single came out around December 1 (coinciding with World AIDS Day).
 As of the EP, they had released six Christmas-themed songs and music videos: "A Great Big Sled" (2006), "Don't Shoot Me Santa" (2007), "Joseph, Better You Than Me" (2008), "¡Happy Birthday Guadalupe!"
 (2009), "Boots" (2010), and "The Cowboys' Christmas Ball" (2011).

 On November 30, 2011, the band released the (Red) Christmas EP on iTunes which features the first six songs.
 All proceeds from the songs have been donated to Product Red campaign and the fight against AIDS in Africa.
 The EP also features guest appearances from Elton John, Neil Tennant (Pet Shop Boys), Toni Halliday (Curve), Wild Light, and Mariachi El Bronx.